 - New CEO of Disney valued positively vs. valued negatively, both on February 26th 2020

-- Experts predicting German Real Estate will rise vs. bubble that is bursting now, both in Jan/Feb 2020
+- Experts predict German Real Estate will rise vs. the Bubble that is bursting now, both in Jan/Feb 2020

 - Bitcoins falling because miners are selling vs. Bitcoins rising because institutional investors are buying, both in Jun/Jul 2020